perborgen/IntroToReact/exercises/02_ajax/notes.md

 ## Fetch the users inputs

 You'll need to fetch what query and category the user wants to search for.
 To do this, use *refs* and *findDOMNode*.
-Below is an example on how to you can fetch the value of an input field using the *refs* and *findDOMNode*.
+Below is an example on how to you can fetch the value of an input field using this technique.

 	var App = React.createClass({
-		handleSubmit: function(){
+		handleClick: function(){
 			var query = React.findDOMNode(this.refs.query).value;
 		},
 		render: function(){